DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 When a reduction in force is to be implemented, the Superintendent shall recommend the employment areas to be affected.

-Employment areas may include, for example, but not be limited to the following:
+Employment areas may include, for example:

 Elementary grades, levels, subjects, departments, or programs.